kasparmartens/website/content/post/NP.md

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/draws_from_prior.png)

-But when deciding to use the ReLu activations instead, we have placed the prior probability mass over a different set of functions:
+But when deciding to use the ReLU activations instead, we have placed the prior probability mass over a different set of functions:

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/draws_from_prior_relu.png)

-#### From the prior to the posterior: Training NP on a small data set
+#### Training NP on a small data set

 Suppose all we have is the following five data points:

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/observed_data.png)

 The training procedure for NPs will involve separating the context set and target set.
 One option is to use a fixed size context set, another is to cover a wider range of scenarios by training using varying context set sizes (e.g. at every iteration we could randomly draw the number of context points from the set $\\{1, 2, 3, 4\\}$).
-Once we have trained the model on these random subsets, we condition on all of our data (i.e. we take all these five points to be the context points) and plot draws from the posterior.
+Once we have trained the model on these random subsets, we use the trained model as our prior and now condition on all of our data (i.e. we take all these five points to be the context points) and plot draws from the posterior.
-The animation below illustrates the transition from the NP prior to the posterior over the training procedure:
+The animation below illustrates how the predictive distribution of the NP changes as it is being trained:

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/experiment1.gif)